-Facebook offer five different types of social ads.
-Photo ads, video ads, carousel ads, which allow you to rotate a number of images with text and links, slideshow ads which makes a video from a collection of images and canvas ads which is an interactive full screen advertising option for mobile.
+Facebook offers five different types of social ads.
+Photo ads, video ads, carousel ads, which allow you to rotate a number of images with text and links, slideshow ads which makes a video from a collection of images and canvas ads which is an interactive full-screen advertising option for mobile.

 The ability to target with incredible precision is perhaps Facebook advertising’s greatest asset.
 You can use a range of options to hone directly in on your target market and ensure that you optimise your spend.

 Many businesses see Facebook as the social media network to start with when beginning to work with social ads.
 This is not a bad approach given Facebook’s reach.
 It is a good idea for most businesses to have a presence on Facebook while customer-facing businesses may find the greatest engagement here.

 Twitter is another social media platform which has been around the block.
 Founded in 2006, just two years after Facebook, Twitter is a social network which is well established.
 It knows what it does and hasn’t altered much in a decade.

 Social perception of Twitter has changed in recent years.
 Many have tired of its 140-character limit and dismiss it as a has been in the social world.
 If you are serious about making a real impact with your social media marketing, this is not the best view to take.

 Twitter is still a major player for businesses online, and probably will be for the foreseeable future.
 At the start of 2017, Twitter reported that ad engagement was up 139% since the same period during the previous year.